 Torqeedo

-Torqeedo makes hybrid systems in the 25 to 100 kW range, for yachts up to 120-feet as well as powerful motorboats.
+Torqeedo makes hybrid systems for yachts up to 120 feet as well as powerful motorboats.

 Several manufacturers are now making electric pod and sail drives.
 These electric drive systems are more efficient and can save space onboard.